Target Exam

 Question:

-Between the years 1400 and 1800, a significant number of travellers who journeyed to India documented their experiences in Persian travelogues.
-During the same period, Indian travelers who ventured to Central Asia, Iran, and the Ottoman Empire also occasionally recorded their encounters.
-These writers were inspired by the works of earlier travelers like Al-Biruni and Ibn Battuta and had often read their writings.
-Notable among these writers were individuals such as Abdur Razzaq Samarqandi, who explored south India during the 1440s, Mahmud Wali Balkhi, who undertook extensive travels in the 1620s, and Shaikh Ali Hazin, who arrived in north India in the 1740s.
+In the centuries between 1400 and 1800 visitors to India wrote a number of travelogues in Persian.
+At the same time, Indian visitors to Central Asia, Iran and the Ottoman empire also sometimes wrote about their experiences.
+These writers followed in the footsteps of Al-Biruni and Ibn Battuta, and had sometimes read these earlier authors.
+Among the best known of these writers were Abdur Razzaq Samarqandi, who visited south India in the 1440s, Mahmud Wali Balkhi, who travelled very widely in the 1620s, and Shaikh Ali Hazin, who came to north India in the 1740s.

 Who among the mentioned writers adopted a temporary sanyasi-like lifestyle during their travels in India?